pieterkdevilliers/audio-filters-heroku/README.md

 ![Colour Contrast Pass](https://raw.githubusercontent.com/pieterkdevilliers/audio-filters/main/docs/images/readme-images/colour-contrast-pass.webp)

 ## COMPATIBILITY
-To ensure a broad range of users can successfully view/use the site, I tested it across all major browsers in both desktop and mobile configuration.
+I tested this in desktop and mobile configurations on the following browsers:

 * Chrome
-* Edge
 * Firefox
 * Safari
-* Internet Explorer

-## Issues
-The link on **Internet Explorer** does not recognise `font-antonio`.
-It displays the web using `San-sarif`.

-# Further testing
-I asked my friends and family to click on the deployed link on their devices especially iPads and 17" and bigger laptops which I do not personally own.
-I added further bootstrap padding and margin and CSS media queries to make the website responsive on all devices.

 # Deployment
 This project was developed using [Gitpod](https://gitpod.io/workspaces), committed to git and pushed to GitHub using git commands.

-To deploy this page to **GitHub Pages** from its [GitHub repository](https://github.com/TNamdarian/saranamdarian), the following steps were taken:
+To deploy this page to **GitHub Pages** from its [GitHub repository](https://github.com/pieterkdevilliers/audio-filters), the following steps were taken:

 1. Log into [GitHub](https://github.com/).
-2. From the list of repositories on the screen, **select saranamdarian**.
+2. From the list of repositories on the screen, **select audio-filters**.
 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
 5. Under Source click the drop-down menu labelled None and select **Master Branch**.
 Then **Save** it.